 Regardless of whether a movie is being filmed or not, the Harpa Concert Hall is definitely worth a stop during your time in Reykjavík.
 It is also beautiful to visit at night.

 As you can see, there are some neat places to grab an Instagram-worthy picture here, even if you only have one day in Reykjavík.

 Instagrammable Places Near Vík

 Another town with plenty of Instagrammable locations nearby is Vík, Iceland.
-There are so many incredible things to do in this area that we wrote an entire blog post about it!
-Check out our list of 18 things to do near Vík, Iceland here.
+There are so many incredible things to do near Vík.

-Perhaps one of the most famous Instagram shots in Iceland is the DC3 Plane Wreck.
+Perhaps one of Iceland’s most famous Instagram shots is the DC3 Plane Wreck.
 It is located just a short 20-minute drive from Vik.
-Once you reach the parking lot though, your trek is not quite over.
+Once you reach the parking lot, though, your trek is not quite over.

 If you are catching the tram, plan to give yourself 2 hours at this location.
 If you are hiking out to the wreckage, leave yourself 4-5 hours total.